bracesoftware/DETUtils-Old/docs/d_factions.md

 CreateFactionPropertyEntrance("Your Interior", "Amazing people", 825.6589,-1614.8202,13.5469, 0, 0, true, INTERIOR_CUSTOM, 0.0000, 0.0000, 4.0000, 1, 1);
 ```
 ### Faction permissions
 - Including `d_factions` will give you new **faction permissions**.
 When a faction permission is set, all of the certain faction members will have THOSE permissions.
 Modifying permissions for a player which is in a faction will not work.
+Note that faction permission features will be only possible if `d_permissions` is included.
 You can modify permissions only for factions using:

 ```pawn
 SetFactionMemberPermissionInteger("Amazing people", DEFAULT_PLAYER_PERMISSIONS);